-Molybdenum is a trace mineral that your body uses in small amounts, mostly as a component of three enzymes your body needs to metabolize certain amino acids, produce uric acid and help to break down drugs and toxins.
+Molybdenum is a trace mineral that your body uses in small amounts, mostly as a component of three enzymes your body needs to metabolize amino acids, produce uric acid and to break down drugs and toxins.

 1 to 3 years: 17 micrograms per day